Rishwanth738/HopeLine---Suicide-Prevention-Hotline-app/README.md

 ## Installation

-1. Download the APK from the release section
+1. Download the APK from this link: https://drive.google.com/file/d/1kfsKtQ-n_ThDKPYZ0VlQdvlF6NvCJmdi/view?usp=drive_link
 2. Enable installation from unknown sources in your device settings
 3. Install the APK
 4. Launch the Hope Line app